RanitManik/C-Bootcamp-udemy/README.md

 ## What to Expect?

-In this journey, you experienced:
+In this journey, I experienced:

 - 💡 **In-depth Learning:** Mastering the intricacies of the C programming language.
 - 🧠 **Problem-Solving Skills:** Developing effective problem-solving strategies.